 The movie is based on one of my favorite short stories.
 Richard Connell’s story about man hunting man hits on the horror that troubles me most – people being the real evil in the world.
 While not an exact re-telling of the short story, the movie will still pull you in and give you chills.

-It’s a bit younger than the other two.
+It’s a little bit older than the other two.
 However, it’s still an excellent example of the experimentation of creating a good ghost story on-screen.
 It’s such a hauntingly beautiful story of grief and depression plaguing the movie’s lead, Mary, after a horrible accident.
 One of my favorite elements of this movie is the music chosen to play throughout.
 It adds to the feelings of anxiousness that you can’t quite shake.
 When you watch, you can definitely see this movie’s influence on George Romero.